NexusCore

 State Machine Independence

-Every co-processor in NexusCore operates independently but under shared consensus validation, via NexusBFT.
+Every co-processor in NexusCore will operate independently but under shared consensus validation, via NexusBFT.
 State isolation, modular execution, and resource separation allow:

 • Parallel processing across co-processors